wvirany/blog/content/posts/gp_intro/index.md

 \end{align*}
 $$

-By doing so, we see that all the dependence of the posterior predictive distribution on the features $\bPhi$ and $\bPhi_\ast$ is in the form of one of the following inner products:
+By doing so, we see that all the dependence of the posterior predictive distribution on the features $\bPhi$ and $\bPhi_\ast$ is in the form of one of the following expressions:

 $$
 \begin{gather}\label{1}